-When to Use Ensure vs. Insure - The Write Practice
+Ensure Versus Insure: Definitions and Examples

-Here’s a problem I’ve encountered a lot: the confusion of ensure vs. insure.
+There are a number of words that are often mixed up in writing: effect vs. affect, compliment vs. complement, and others.
+Here's a problem I've encountered a lot: the confusion of ensure versus insure.

 But wait, those two words are the same, right?
-Well . . . kind of, but not exactly.
+Well . . . not exactly.
+Let's look at some definitions and examples.

 The Connection Between Ensure and Insure